 My digital setting circles system requires four things:

 - A telescope on a mount.
 The type of mount (GEM, Dob, etc.) doesn’t matter, as long as you can find a way to connect a rotary encoder to each axis of the mount.

 - Two rotary encoders, one attached to each axis of the telescope mount in such a way that whenever the telescope moves (including by the clock drive, if any), the rotary encoders turn.

 - A decoder circuit that monitors the rotation of the encoders and communicates the encoder angles to a computer.
 This is the part of the system that I’ve designed and is described here.

-- A computer (PC, Palm, or PocketPC) that is running software that can get the encoder angles from the decoder circuit and compute the celestial coordinates at which the telescope is pointing.
+- A computer (PC or mobile device) that is running software that can get the encoder angles from the decoder circuit and compute the celestial coordinates at which the telescope is pointing.

 That leaves the decoder circuit, and that’s the part of the system that I’ve designed and that you can build for yourself.
 The remainder of this web site is devoted to describing the decoder circuit and explaining how to build it.
 The links given above in the Navigation bar discuss the various aspects of this project, and I encourage you to read all of that information before you embark on building a system for yourself.